headzoo/node-mogile/README.md

-mogile - A MogileFS client for node.js
+node-mogile - A MogileFS client for node.js
 ===========================================

 This is a simple MogileFS client for node.js.
 This is my first real project using